virtualsquare/vdeplug_pcap/README.md

 Please notice that the pcap library captures and injects packets on the net, packets sent by the host are not captured, injected packets are not received by the host.
-So several clients using *libvdeplug\_pcap* on the same interface of the same host do not communicate (nor they communicate with the host).
+So several clients using *libvdeplug\_pcap* on the same interface of the same host do not communicate among them (nor they communicate with the host).

 This module of libvdeplug4 can be used in any program supporting vde like